The 5 Best Free Dynamic DNS Providers

 DuckDNS is a dynamic DNS service built using Amazon’s AWS infrastructure.
 Their website is extremely basic, but that’s fine because dynamic DNS is such a simple service that it doesn’t really call for extravagance.
 DuckDNS is really one of the best free dynamic DNS providers.

-That being said, the weak design of their website is indicative of what they offer: they only do one thing and they focus all of their efforts on it.
+That being said, the weak design of their website is indicative of what they offer: DuckDNS only does one thing and they focus all of their efforts on it.
 It makes sense once you realize that DuckDNS is only run by two software engineers (albeit engineers with a lot of industry experience).

 What’s great is that they have a bunch of written tutorials that will help you get DuckDNS set up on a variety of platforms ranging from Windows, OS X, and Linux all the way to DD-WRT, Amazon EC2, and even Raspberry Pi.

 Accounts can have up to four subdomains on duckdns.org, though you can unlock more by donating to the team.
 Plus, they keep as little of your data as possible and store all necessary details in a private database that will never be sold.